Lolland, Falster, Møn

 Eiders.
 Photo: Jens Eriksen

-Hyllekrog-Saksfjed is one of the most important areas in eastern Denmark for migrating raptors and staging waders, geese and swans
+Hyllekrog-Saksfjed is one of the most important areas in south-eastern Denmark for migrating raptors and staging waders, geese and swans

 See Google map with look-out points, car parks etc.